 With millions of school kids about to be on break for Thanksgiving holidays, it’s important for parents to get a game plan together to ensure that the entire break isn’t spent watching videos or playing video games.
 Encouraging activities that exercise the mind and the body is the way to go, and as parents, we set the example for our little ones, so we need to be prepared to do the same!

 The Boys & Girls Club of America promotes something called the Triple Play, which refers to body, mind and soul, as 3 critical pillars for development.
-These pillars need to be nurtured all the time, but school breaks are an especially important time, since kids will be getting to spend more time with the people they look up to most, mom and/or dad.
+These pillars need to be nurtured all the time, with activities ranging from physical exercise to an IQ examination to stimulate the mind, but school breaks are an especially important time, since kids will be getting to spend more time with the people they look up to most, mom and/or dad.

 A key component of the Triple Play is staying active and making sensible food choices to keep your body healthy.
 I strongly encourage you to involve your children in holiday food preparations in some form or fashion, especially as it relates to creating any dish that you think your child might resist (for many kids, that means veggies).
 If a child has a hand in making the dish, there is a sense of pride and much more willingness to try the food.